joedevivo/vscode-circuitpython/README.md

 command `CircuitPython: Choose CircuitPython Board`, and also by clicking on the board name in the status bar.

+**NOTE FOR WINDOWS USERS**: I have seen trouble with the serial console, displaying anything at all.
+If that happens, try launching VSCode as an administrator and see if it works.
+I have even gotten it to work as a non-administrator after this, so perhaps running it as an admin stole the serial port from whatever was using it, and then whatever it was didn't grab it again.

 ### Auto Complete

 Automatically adds stubs for your specific board, the circuitpython standard